Cludo/Cludo.Docs/source/includes/Tools/_pageRankings.md

 <aside class="notice">The id key can be omitted with a PUT request, as it won't be respected.</aside>
 <aside class="warning">The id key **must** be included with a POST request.</aside>
+<aside class="warning">It's important that the pageid key is an exact match with the unique identifier we have for the document internally.
+It's usually the same as the URL, but it could be any string.
+See <a href="#tools_pageRankings_getIndexedDocuments">Get indexed documents</a> for a way to obtain it.</aside>

 A single ranking group.
 See [data structures](#tools_pageRankings_dataStructures).